Demand curve and de Broglie wavefunction

 Fig. 1 The de Broglie diagram

-I knew I was on to something significant early on in my fractal quantum thinking when I identified that the fractal also demonstrates this wave-particle duality.
+Early on in my fractal quantum thinking, I knew I was on to something significant when I identified that the fractal also demonstrates this wave-particle duality.

-It was not until I saw the above diagram (Fig. 1) in an elementary physics textbook, that I realised that there may be a direct relationship between demand and quantum - and something more significant to say about this most ‘unlikely’ of coincidences.
+It was not until I saw the above diagram (Fig. 1) in an elementary physics textbook that I realised that there may be a direct relationship between demand and quantum - and something more significant to say about this most ‘unlikely’ of coincidences.
 The classical demand curve (fig. 2 below) is also a downward-sloping log. log. function.

 Fig.2 The demand curve